Wizcorp/javascript-styleguide/Unity-C#/README.md

 ## Braces
-In C# where the braces are placed is up to the user, however the C# standard is on a new line.
-That said as long as the project has agreed to use on the same line we won't complain.
+In C# where the braces are placed is up to the user, however the C# MSDN standard is on a new line.
+That said as long as the project has agreed to use on the same line there should be no complaints.

 ## Naming
 All names SHOULD be written in English, American English.
 ### In general:
 ##### Variable names
+The reason that underscore use of private varibles is favored even though it is generally not standard is two fold.
+1. Properties are not supported in Unity so the standard public accessor notation can not be used effectively.
+2. Avoid assign errors when passing varibles into functions.
 ```csharp
 public int aName;
 private int _aName;